-That doesn't mean you shouldn't be cautious, however.
-The literature is loaded with studies demonstrating that herbs—like drugs—can trigger adverse and dangerous reactions.
+Generally speaking, most vitamins, minerals, and conventional medications can be combined without any undue side effects.
+That doesn't mean, however, that you shouldn't be cautious.
+The literature is loaded with studies demonstrating that herbs—like medications—can trigger adverse and dangerous reactions.

-Drug/Vitamin/Herb Mixtures You Should Avoid
+Medication, Vitamin, and Herb Mixtures You Should Avoid

-- If you're taking Digoxin with beta blockers, stay away from large doses of vitamin E (more than 800 IU) and magnesium (more than 600 mg), as a combination of this mixture may cause additional heart-rate slowing.
+- If you're taking Digoxin with beta blockers, stay away from large doses of vitamin E (more than 800 IU) and magnesium (more than 600 mg), as a combination of this mixture may cause additional heart rate slowing.

 - Do not use the herbs valerian root or passion flower if you take tranquilizers like Valium or Xanax because this combination can make you drowsy.